s3calendar/s3calendar/README.md

 s3calendar
 ==========

-An addon for Mozilla Firefox and Google Chrome, which provides a way to export exams dates from the Uniba Esse3 system (http://www.studenti.ict.uniba.it/esse3/Home.do) to a Google Calendar
+An addon for Mozilla Firefox and Google Chrome, which provides a way to export exams schedule from the Uniba Esse3 system (http://www.studenti.ict.uniba.it/esse3/Home.do) to a Google Calendar

 Usage
 =====